Sequential simulation-based inference for extreme mass ratio inspirals: Introduction

 On the detector side, the challenges of extracting signals from realistic space-based gravitational-wave detector data are numerous \cite{Speri:2022kaq}.
 The noise is expected to be non-stationary and non-Gaussian, due to glitches, drifting noise levels in the components of the instruments, as well as having gaps due to both planned and unplanned downtime \cite{Dey:2021dem,Baghi:2021tfd,Littenberg:2023xpl,Spadaro:2023muy,Houba:2024tyn,Houba:2024ysm,Sauter:2025iey,Mao:2024jad,Castelli:2024sdb,Burke:2025bun}.
 Furthermore, there will be many overlapping signals in the data, including thousands of quasi-monochromatic galactic sources that will remain in band for the duration of the LISA mission \cite{Crowder:2004ca,Antonelli:2021vwg,Strub:2022upl,Niu:2024wdi}.

 Searches and parameter-estimation algorithms for ground-based gravitational-wave detector data traditionally rely upon match-filtering and likelihood-based methods \cite{Chatziioannou:2024hju}.
-However, given the computational expense of computing a waveform template bank large enough for the search portion -- $\sim\mathcal{O}(10^{40})$ templates will be required to perform a fully coherent matched filter search for year-long inspiral waveforms \cite{Gair:2004iv,Moore:2019pke} -- and the highly complex likelihood surface in the context of parameter estimation, these methods may not be currently optimised for space-based gravitational-wave data.
+However, given the computational expense of computing a waveform template bank large enough for the search portion -- $\sim10^{40}$ templates will be required to perform a fully coherent matched filter search for year-long inspiral waveforms \cite{Gair:2004iv,Moore:2019pke} -- and the highly complex likelihood surface in the context of parameter estimation, these methods may not be currently optimised for space-based gravitational-wave data.

 In this paper, we explore how simulation-based inference methods, which have been shown to be successful in other gravitational-wave applications \cite{Dax:2021tsq,Crisostomi:2023tle,Bhardwaj:2023xph,Raymond:2024xzj,Pacilio:2024qcq,Dax:2024mcn,Alvey:2023npw}, can help tackle the challenges of EMRI searches and parameter estimation.
 We build a pipeline to extract the parameters of Schwarzschild EMRIs in vacuum using Truncated Marginal Neural Ratio Estimation (TMNRE)~\cite{Miller:2021hys,Miller:2022shs}, assuming Gaussian noise and including the LISA antenna response.
 We show that this sequential method can be a very powerful tool for narrowing down the parameter space from initially wide priors, emulating a search strategy, as well as producing proposal distributions that encompass the true injected values.
-We note here that by ``search," we refer to the reduction in prior volume for realistic values of the parameters of the source, rather than the identification of specific data segments to analyse.
-These notions are somewhat combined in a LIGO-Virgo-KAGRA-style matched filtering analysis, which is likely to be infeasible for EMRIs in the mHz band.
+We note here that in the LISA context, the ``search" does not constitute isolating a short-duration signal from within a much longer data stream that is predominantly noise, as is the case for current ground-based gravitational wave detectors.
+The LISA search will involve extracting signals from multiple sources that are simultaneously present in the data stream as part of a global fit \cite{Katz:2024oqg}.
+So far, EMRIs have not been included in such a pipeline, but we imagine the search problem for EMRIs to comprise analysing data residuals after the removal of louder source classes such as massive black hole binaries to gain estimates on the parameters of any EMRI signals present.
+We therefore refer to the reduction in prior volume for realistic values of the parameters of the source as the search.
+Parameter estimation then corresponds to measuring the values of the system's parameters precisely having identified that a signal is present.

 This paper is organised as follows: in \cref{sec:FEW}, we describe how we produce EMRI waveforms for this study; in \cref{sec:detector}, we briefly describe the noise and detector response that we employ; in \cref{sec:stateofart}, we review the state of the art for EMRI searches and parameter estimation; in \cref{sec:tmnre}, we introduce our TMNRE approach; in \cref{sec:results}, we present our results; in \cref{sec:outlook}, we discuss future prospects.